glam0101/glam0101/README.md

 Hi, I’m @glam0101

-I'm learning how to create online environments and digital spaces (digital architecture)
+I create and manage online environments and digital spaces

 I upload all of my projects here to archive and share them.

-I'm interested in cyber-theory, design, creating cool things for people to explore basically.
-I'm inspired right now by early 2000s webdesign.
+I'm interested in cyber-theory, design and creating cool things for people to explore basically.

   💞️ contact me: glamwebdesign22@gmail.com